nailanawshaba/Browser_Feature_Detection-legacy-/README.md

-# Browser_Feature_Detection
+# Browser_Feature_Detection (Legacy)

-Sample code for browser feature detection
+Sample code for browser feature detection - This is a more in-depth sample of feature detection.
+We recommend using our new Web_Feature_Detection Sample code instead.

 This is sample code to help HTML/Javascript Developer feature detect for Dolby Digital Plus support on Browsers